viva64/pvs-studio-cmake-examples/README.md

 # Examples of PVS-Studio integration in CMake (CLion/QtCreator)

-For [PVS-Studio](https://www.viva64.com/en/pvs-studio/) analyzer integration into your project, you can use the **PVS-Studio.cmake** module.
+PVS-Studio CMake module (**PVS-Studio.cmake**) can be used to integrate [PVS-Studio](https://www.viva64.com/en/pvs-studio/) analysis into CMake-based C and C++ cross-platform projects under Linux, Windows and macOS.
+This integration is generally build-system independent, however, several specific options work only under certain CMake generators.
+You can also use build-system specific analyzer integration (for example, PVS-Studio_Cmd for MSBuild projects under Windows), or integrate the analyzer directly into a build system.

-A few examples in this repository will help you learn how to use the CMake module in your **CMakeLists.txt** properly.
+A few examples in this repository will help you to learn how to use the PVS-Studio CMake module in your **CMakeLists.txt** properly.

+PVS-Studio CMake module uses the ```pvs_studio_add_target``` function to add a custom PVS-Studio target, which will be used to run the analysis.
+The detailed description of all available parameters of ```pvs_studio_add_target``` function is available in the comments inside the *PVS-Studio.cmake* file (search for ```pvs_studio_add_target``` function).

 ### Pay special attention: